MatteoGabriele/storage-helper/README.md

 # Storage Helper
 A very simple way to manage localStorage.
-Nothing fancy!
+Nothing fancy here!

-If it's not supported in the browser or the user is in a private window, won't throw an error, because data will just be saved inside an object.
+If the browser doesn't support localStorage, data will be saved in an object.

+It also handles the QuotaExceeded error, silently logging it in the console and saving the data in the object.

 ## Installation
 ```js